Live in Japan Long Term: A Five-Year Visa Plan for Japan

 First things first: Is Japan really for you?

-Moving to a new country long-term is a big deal.
-So the first thing you need to establish is: is Japan the country for me?
+Moving to a new country long term is a big deal.
+So the first thing you need to establish is: is Japan the country for you?
 If you can, try to visit Japan on a short trip as a tourist.

-Keep in mind that living in a country and visiting a country to travel are two very different things.
+Keep in mind that living in a country and visiting a country as a tourist are two very different things.

 Ask yourself whether you can see yourself living in Japan and why you want to live in Japan.
 Be realistic and assess the pros and cons before you dive into the next stage of your plan.

-If you need more insight, read our article that weighs up living vs travelling in Japan.
+If you need more insight, read our article that weighs up living vs traveling in Japan.

 If you are lucky, you will be able to enter the country on a 90-day tourist visa that many nationalities receive upon arrival at the airport.